gdm85/tenku/docker/gitian-host/README.md

 Credits
 -------
-Thanks to jpetazzo for [dind](https://github.com/jpetazzo/dind) and to the vibrant Docker community for the help&assistance!
+Thanks to jpetazzo for [dind](https://github.com/jpetazzo/dind) and to #docker & bitcoin-dev IRC users for the help&assistance!